 Fujifilm X-T10 Build Quality

-Even though it does not have the weather-resistant design of the X-T1, just like the other CSCs in the X-series, the X-T10 is extremely beautifully put together.
+Even though it does not have the weather-resistant design of the X-T1, just like the other CSCs in the X-series, the X-T10 is beautifully put together.
 It has a structure that is pleasingly sturdy thanks to the use of die-cast magnesium alloy.
-It has the appearance and feel of a high-quality piece of equipment and is a fitting addition to the X-series family of products.
+As a result, it has the appearance and feel of a high-quality piece of equipment and is a fitting addition to the X-series family of products.

-The X-T10 doesn’t appear to be that much smaller than the X-T1 whether viewed from the front or the back.
-The new camera, on the other hand, seems to be quite a deal more slender when viewed from above.
+The X-T10 doesn’t appear to be that much smaller than the X-T, whether viewed from the front or back.
+But, on the other hand, the new camera seems to be quite a lot more slender when viewed from above.

-The front and back grips are also less obvious, but they nevertheless function extremely well, and the camera feels secure and comfortable in your hand owing in part to their super-grippy coating.
-I carried it around by the grip for around two hours with the Fujinon XF50-140mm f/2.8 R LM OIS WR lens installed, and although it was a touch front-heavy, it felt secure the entire time.
+The front and back grips are also less noticeable.
+Still, they function exceptionally well, and the camera feels secure and comfortable in your hand, partly due to their super-grippy coating.
+I carried it around by the grip for about two hours with the Fujinon XF50-140mm f/2.8 R LM OIS WR lens installed, and although it was a touch front-heavy, it felt secure the entire time.

 Fujifilm X-T10 Performance